masonmedia/vuepress-docs/docs/src/ui/components.md

 ## Suggestions

-While TAM has begun a component library repository for a global component reference, there needs to be a readily availabe example of each component (a la Bootstrap docs) without all the specific project-related code attached.
+While TAM has begun a component repository to act as a global component reference, there needs to be a readily available, working example of each component (a la Bootstrap docs) without all the specific project-related code attached.

 For example a carousel could come out of the box with: